apace100/origins-docs/docs/types/power_types/modify_xp_gain.md

     }
 }
 ```

-This power doubles the gained experience from experience orbs.
+This example will triple the gained experience from experience orbs.